-At Holy Cross, PSHE is taught through the clear and comprehensive scheme of work: PSHE Matters.
-The PSHE Matters scheme of work is split into modules based on the three core themes: Health and Well Being, Relationships and Living in the Wider World.
+At Holy Cross, PSHE is taught through the clear and comprehensive scheme of work: Ten: Ten Life to the Full.
+The scheme provides full curriculum coverage of the three core themes: Health and Well Being, Relationships and Living in the Wider World across three modules.